 The 2011 Istanbul Programme of Action called for the establishment of a technology bank dedicated to least developed countries (the “Technology Bank”), a long-standing priority of the LDCs confirmed in the 2015 Addis Ababa Action Agenda and in Sustainable Development Goal 17.

 Preparatory work towards the Technology Bank culminated with the report of the feasibility study prepared by a High-Level Panel of Experts in 2015.
-The Panel’s recommendations highlighted that the Technology Bank, modelled on the United Nations University, has the potential to strengthen national capabilities and provide expertise to the world’s least developed countries, ensuring that they are no longer left behind in achieving internationally agreed development goals.
+The Panel’s recommendations highlighted that the Technology Bank, modelled on the United Nations University, has the potential to strengthen the science, technology and innovation capabilities of the world’s least developed countries, so that they are no longer left behind in achieving internationally agreed development goals.
 The panel underscored that the establishment of the technology bank is not only required but also feasible.
-On that basis the General Assembly requested the Secretary-General to take the steps necessary to launch and operationalize the Technology Bank by 2017.
+On that basis the General Assembly requested the Secretary-General to take the preparatory steps necessary to launch and operationalize the Technology Bank by 2017.

-Establishment of the Technology Bank for the Least Developed Countries:
+1. Establishment of the Technology Bank for the Least Developed Countries:

 Background Note [En]

 Resolution Establishing the Technology Bank for the Least Developed Countries: [En]

 2. Appointment of the members of the Council of the Technology Bank: